 At this time, HTTP2 is not supported in CDN.
 Our Engineering Team is working on the feature of HTTP2 to work with CDN.
 However, We do not have any ETA for the same.
 Your patience and understanding in this regard will be highly appreciated.— DigitalOcean (@digitalocean) June 7, 2019

 Wow.
-They're running a CDN but don't support HTTP/2?
-Ok, well that's a little bit questionable... let's see if we can easily hook it up to Cloudflare and proxy through.
+They're running a CDN that doesn't support HTTP/2?
+Ok, well that's interesting... let's see if we can easily hook it up to Cloudflare and proxy through.

 We apologize but proxy via CloudFlare will not work with Spaces.— DigitalOcean (@digitalocean) June 7, 2019